-units: colors, numbers, 4.
-Examples of thematic food, and greetings. units: calendar, seasons, lood, and greenings. food, and cultural topics Health and 1.
-Gross Motor Health and Physical Health and Physical Coordination Education Education Physical 2.
-Cooperative Games Education Music 1.
-Sing and play 1.
-Children actively 1.
-Children actively engage instruments engage in music making in music making through 2.
-Create music through the Orff- the Orff-Schulwerk process 3.
-Respond to music Schulwerk process 2.
-Songs, dances, and 4.
-Internalize music 2.
-Songs, dances, and singing games are drawn singing games are drawn from world cultures and the from world cultures and diverse music of the United the diverse music of the States United States 3.
-Children share music and 3.
-Children share music movement they've learned and movement they've at informal and formal learned at informal and performances throughout formal performances the school year throughout the school 4.
-Music literacy begins with year the separation of rhythmic 4.
-5 4.
-Aution late /los and the and melodic notation Visual Arts 1.
-Experience art in the 1.
-Articulate/know the 1.
-Articulate/know the classroom setting. elements of art elements of art 2.
-Use the elements of art in 2.
-Experience use of elements in art expression art expressions 2.
+units: colors, numbers, food, and greetings.
+4. Examples of thematic units: calendar, seasons, food, and cultural topics Health and Physical Education Gross Motor Coordination Cooperative Games Health and Physical Education Health and Physical Education Music Sing and play instruments Create music Respond to music Internalize music Children actively engage in music making through the Orff- Schulwerk process Songs, dances, and singing games are drawn from world cultures and the diverse music of the United States Children share music and movement they've learned at informal and formal performances throughout the school year Children actively engage in music making through the Orff-Schulwerk process Songs, dances, and singing games are drawn from world cultures and the diverse music of the United States Children share music and movement they've learned at informal and formal performances throughout the school year Music literacy begins with the separation of rhythmic and melodic notation Visual Arts Experience art in the classroom setting.
 Express creativity.
-3. Understand how art 3.
-Understand how art tells a story (expresses shows our ideas ideas) 4.
-Learn that art has many 4.
-Learn that art has many answers answers 5.
-Participate in looking at 5.
-Learn to look at and talk and talking about art about art 6.
-Learn to look at and talk about art of other 6.
-Learn to look at and talk artists/cultures etc. about art of other 7.
-Participate in "sharing artists/cultures etc. our work" 7.
-Participate in "sharing 8.
-Practice using art tools our work" and materials 8.
-Practice using art tools and materials 9.
-Learn new art skills Drama None (Drama instruction Language and communication begins in First Grade) Enhancement of language p communication choices and how they affect those around US.
-Problem solving skills- ro coluing conflict with the A safe environment to explore solving conflict with the ability to propose and try se verai Solutions.
-Creativity- leveloning creative thinking An outlet for fostering and d ievelopilig creative tilifikilig
+Articulate/know the elements of art Experience use of elements in art expression Understand how art tells a story (expresses ideas) Learn that art has many answers Learn to look at and talk about art Learn to look at and talk about art Learn to look at and talk about art of other artists/cultures etc. Participate in "sharing our work" Practice using art tools and materials Articulate/know the elements of art Use the elements of art in art expressions Understand how art shows our ideas Learn that art has many answers Participate in looking at and talking about art Learn to look at and talk about art of other artists/cultures etc. Participate in "sharing our work" Practice using art tools and materials Learn new art skills Drama None (Drama instruction begins in First Grade) Language and communication- Enhancement of language practice and awareness of communication choices and how they affect those around us.
+Problem solving skills- A safe environment to explore solving conflict with the ability to propose and try several solutions.
+Creativity- An outlet for fostering and developing creative thinking

-Library and interactions through dramatic play and visual art.
-Positive self-concept- A perspective change to see where you fit in and how your life can, has, or may change.
-An opportunity to fail without repercussions.
-Social awareness- Exploring the how and why of different cultures, practices, and backgrounds to embrace our differences.
-Empathy- A chance to deepen understanding of why people feel the way they often do and how we can experience similar emotions and situations.
-A sense of "feeling with."
-Values and attitudes- Consciously, or subconsciously, examining how your beliefs, or a character's beliefs, mesh or clash with others.
-An explanation of how norms influence our world.
-An understanding of the art of theatre- A basic opportunity to experience the facets of the art of theatre through simple performance, pride, production, process and product.
-1. Book Selection and check-out Read for Enjoyment 2.
-Read for Enjoyment Technology I. Introduction to simple computer skills Use age appropriate educational programs.
+Library and interactions through dramatic play and visual art.Positive self-concept- A perspective change to see where you fit in and how your life can, has, or may change.
+An opportunity to fail without repercussions.Social awareness- Exploring the how and why of different cultures, practices, and backgrounds to embrace our differences.Empathy- A chance to deepen understanding of why people feel the way they often do and how we can experience similar emotions and situations.
+A sense of "feeling with."Values and attitudes- Consciously, or subconsciously, examining how your beliefs, or a character's beliefs, mesh or clash with others.
+An explanation of how norms influence our world.An understanding of the art of theatre- A basic opportunity to experience the facets of the art of theatre through simple performance, pride, production, process and product.1.Book Selection and check-out 2 Bead for Enjoyment 2.
+Read for Enjoyment Technology Introduction to simple computer skills Use age appropriate educational programs.